Double Standard Abuse Female On Male / Video Games

 Averted in The Sims 2.
 When a Sim has an affair, the cheated-on-Sim will slap the cheater regardless of either sims' gender.
 However, there was a thread on the official site's forum that scolded the game producers for allowing male sims to slap females.
 The poster didn't mention women slapping men at all.

-Tekken 3's ending for Mokujin has his wife gives him a Megaton Punch both in the beginning and the end of the scene.
+The third game's ending for Mokujin has his wife gives him a Megaton Punch both in the beginning and the end of the scene.

 In Asuka's Tekken 5 ending, Jin transforms from being Devil Jin, and accidentally lands on her breasts.
 They're still for about 8 seconds, then she get's pissed off.
 Jin's response?
 What's going on?
 Where am I?
 Her response?
 YOU PERVERT!